jpspadaro/git-wiki/wiki/main_page.md

 # Tools Wiki

-> Wiki is for notes on what I'm working with, along with code snippets for configurations, etc.
+> A wiki for notes on what I'm working with, along with code snippets for configurations, etc.

 [Emacs](Emacs)